the-Hull/aglhurley/content/home/hero.md

 active = true
 date = 2017-10-15

-title = "Plants, water and some data science"
+title = "Plants, water and data. "

 # Order that this section will appear in.
-weight = 3
+weight = 1

 # Overlay a color or image (optional).
 #   Deactivate an option by commenting out the line, prefixing it with `#`.